 Little Johnny gets off the bus, scarfs down a snack, and flies out the front door to go play with the neighborhood kids.
-When he comes back in, the Wii is calling his name.
-It’s tough enough ensuring the homework gets done.
-Getting him to actually want to read on top of that seems nearly impossible.
-Here are 10 tips that will help turn Johnny’s reading from a chore into a treasure.
+When he comes back inside, the Xbox is calling his name.
+It’s tough enough ensuring the homework gets completed, but getting him to actually want to read on top of that seems nearly impossible.
+Here are 10 tips that will help turn Johnny’s inclination to read from a chore to a treasure:

 1) Invest in Books: Kids need high-interest, appropriately leveled books/magazines, and a lot of them!
 Ask your child’s teacher for reading level information and possible book suggestions.
 Find a local used book store or order some online at Scholastic.com.
 Children’s magazine subscriptions can generate a little excitement, too.
 It’s always fun for kids to get mail.
 My favorite kids’ magazines are Highlights, Time for Kids, Cobblestone & Cricket, and Sports Illustrated Kids.

 2) Reading Nook: Designate a special cozy corner in the house for reading that is distraction-free.
 Keep your child’s books here along with some sort of a comfortable place for your child to sit or lie.
 Small touches such as dimming the lights or playing gentle music can really set the mood for reading.

 3) Environmental Print: Make a habit of having your child read while out and about.
 Encourage your child to read store names, signs, menus, etc. This not only builds confidence but it shows your son or daughter the real-world value of reading.

 4) Be Tech-Friendly: As much as we may dislike how glued our children are to technology devices at times, there are some great tools out there that promote reading such as StorylineOnline.